Click on the tabs for more information

 Ask About Special Rates for Pastors, Christian Educators, & Custom Groups of All Sizes.
 No Obligation Group Quotation - Click Here

-Price Includes: Inside cabin (category D), 4 star lodging in Greece, moderate first class lodging in italy, breakfast and dinner daily in Greece, breakfast daily and 3 dinners in Italy, modern transportation, sightseeing as listed.
+Price Includes: Land Portion - first class (4 Star) lodging, breakfast and dinner daily in Greece, breakfast and dinner daily in Greece, moderate first class lodging, breakfast daily and 3 dinners in Italy, modern transportation, sightseeing as listed, modern transportation.

 Please Note: Turkey Visa not required for optional touring listed for Turkey.